Covid-19 Vaccinations - Wave 3

 Items to Hand In/ Collect

 We would be grateful if you could post in items which need handed into the practice.
 Most (if not all) hospital discharge letters are received electronically so do not need to be handed in.
-Items which you would normally collect from the practice (fit notes, letters etc) will be posted out to you.
+When collecting items from the practice, please press the buzzer marked Duns Medical at the door, you will be able to talk to the reception staff via the intercom and someone will bring out the item to you.

 Hearing aid batteries can still be obtained from the practice.
 Please contact us by telephone first to arrange this.